 Drum Parking Brakes

-The secondary shoe is the shoe facing the rear of the vehicle.
-In the illustration you see that the parking brake strut is the member that acts upon the primary shoe, facing the front of the vehicle.
-These two parts (cable | strut) work together to apply both the secondary and the primary shoes with equal force.
+The secondary shoe faces the rear of the vehicle.
+In the illustration, you see that the parking brake strut is the member that acts upon the primary shoe.
+These two parts (cable | strut) work together to equally apply the secondary and primary shoes.

 A self-contained drum in rotor parking brake system has a small parking brake that operates inside the hub of the rear brake rotors (Drum in Hat).
 They are similar to integral drum parking brakes; instead of hydraulic pressure, the driver uses a brake lever or pedal to apply mechanical pressure.